TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Filling in some gaps and issues identified in various discussions.
 * Continuing to improve the technical documentation.
 Updating details and changes, adding how-to's, moving some things from the WIKI.
 Improving language consistency.
 * Maturing the 2 new nodes.
-* Trying, yet again, to think about a sensible but robust approach to security.

 Next immediate focus will be on:

-* Possibility of turning on server-side rendering with the EJS template engine
+* ~~Possibility of turning on server-side rendering with the EJS template engine~~ - 😁already done!
 * Enabling instance npm scripts to be run from the Editor.
 * Displaying and enabling updatable packages in the package manager.
 * Enable templates to provide examples to the Node-RED example library.
-* Enabling security.
 * Add *option* to auto-install npm dependencies on change of Template.

 If you would like to contribute to any of these future features, please get in touch via the Node-RED forum or GitHub so that we can plan things out.